SitaraAPIs/Random-API/README.md

 🎲 Random Number API
 A 100% free, unlimited, and open-source API that generates up to 5 random integers based on your own custom rules — including minimum, maximum, average, and percentage-based normal distribution.
+I thing even it could be the most lightweight randome API generator.

 🚀 Live Demo Example
 lua